-Understanding the dynamical properties of bulk materials, and of individual atoms and molecules on surfaces, remain substantial physical challenges.
+Understanding the dynamical properties of materials, from individual atoms and molecules on surfaces, to the effect of defects and bulk structure remain substantial physical challenges.
 In the SMF group, we aim to investigate the physics of such processes at the most fundamental level practical.

 Across the group, we apply an exceptionally wide range of experimental techniques, from nano-scale imaging to macroscopic materials tests, and we have a strong emphasis on development of innovative experimental techniques.
 Our projects are primarily experimental, but the group also pursues a considerable computational modelling effort - ideal for those people wishing to focus on modelling or theory, while maintaining a grounding in experiment.

 Information about the application procedure is available on the departmental website.
 All projects are available to students applying for Departmental Quota Award studentships or other personal awards.
 In addition, there are a number of other studentships available for work in specific areas, and many projects have dedicated funding streams.

 PhD Projects for 2017 Entry